shootmanng/shootmanng.github.io/content/posts/AoCDay1solution.md

 >
 >You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

 In particular, we will be focusing on the [Day 1](https://adventofcode.com/2023/day/1) puzzle.
 Our first goal will be to scrape the test data from the given website into our program.
-Since the data is just a long string of plain text, let's try to naively import it:
+Since the data is just a long string of plain text, let's try to naively import it.

 {{< highlight python >}}
 import requests